How to Set Up a Usability Lab

 4. Manage Recruiting:

-- Participants should understand the time of the appointment and the time you expect them to arrive (usually 15 minutes before the start of the session).
-This will allow them time to access the building and complete any necessary paperwork, and allow you to stay on schedule.
+- Time of arrival – Participants should understand the time of the appointment and the time you expect them to arrive (usually 15 minutes before the start of the session).
+This will allow them time to access the building, complete any necessary paperwork, and allow you to stay on schedule.

-- Is a photo ID necessary?
+-Any Access Requirements – Is a photo ID necessary?
 Is there anything else participants should know about accessing the building?
-What if the session is after hours - are any special instructions?
+What if the session is after hours – are any special instructions necessary?

 5. Designate a Participant Waiting Area: